microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

         }
     }
     ```

+The API you just created could now be handed off to an application developer to be included in a RAG application that uses vector similarity search and data from the database.

 Congratulations!!
 In this module, you  learned how to build a RAG application using SQL database in fabric, and Azure OpenAI.
 You explored generating vector embeddings for relational data, performing semantic similarity searches with SQL, and integrating natural language responses via GPT-4.0.